TruRace gives more runners a meaningful race within the race.

 The basic flow

-The core idea is simple: runners join TruRace, enter approved races, get placed into competitive heats, and race for a realistic shot at winning.
+The core idea is simple: runners join TruRace, enter approved races, get placed into competitive heats, and start building a record against competitors near their level.
+You do not need to be elite; you need a fair field, rivals, and a race you can win.

 1. Become a member